wavemaker/docs/docs/build-and-deploy/webapp-build/package/war/build-war-from-studio.md

+---
+last_update: { author: "Tejaswini K" }
+---

 # Building War from Studio

+## Overview

-WaveMaker allows you to generate a **WAR (Web Application Archive)** directly from the Studio using the **Export Project** option.
+WaveMaker allows you to generate a **WAR (Web Application Archive)** directly from the Studio using the **Project as WAR** option.
 This approach is suitable when you want to package the application using the build configuration defined within the Studio.

 ---

-## Overview
+## Introduction

 A WAR build packages the WaveMaker web application into a single deployable archive.
 The build process uses a selected **configuration profile**, which determines the build options and environment-specific settings applied during the build.